vinhee/Assignment-1/README.md

 # Assignment-1 : Woon Vin Hee

 For my Assignment 1, the product I decided to choose is Cookie Run : Kingdom.
 It is a gacha game where players can build their cookies to go against other players or go through the main storyline.
-Not only that, players are also able to challenge themselves through other game modes like "Arena" and even more different game modes which are explained in the gameplay page!
+Not only that, players are also able to challenge themselves through other game modes like "Arena" and even more different game modes which are explained in the gameplay page.

 # Credits